jpourtois/phageELF/README.md

 - `plot_model` creates a plot of the linear model with the training data.
 - `plot_test_data` creates a plot of the linear model with both the training and test data.

-You can get more information about each function with the help function: `?run_all` .
+You can get more information about each function with the help function: `?run_all` for example.
 This requires installing the package first.

 ## System Requirements